Counseling & Behavioral Health Providers

 Jasper Liem, MSS, LSW

-Jasper is a licensed social worker and certified Cognitive Behavioral Therapist who received his Masters in Social Service from Bryn Mawr College.
+Jasper is a licensed social worker and certified Cognitive Behavioral Therapist who received his Master in Social Service from Bryn Mawr College.
 He has worked extensively in the Philadelphia area LGBT communities over the past 15 years with particular focus on gender identity/presentation and self-acceptance.
 His clinical experience includes working with adults living with chronic mental health difficulties, HIV and/or Hepatitis C, and those with a history or current struggle managing or abstaining from drug and alcohol addiction.
 His clinical approach utilizes a harm reductionist model and draws from Psychodynamic, Gestalt, and Cognitive Behavioral Therapy (CBT) based upon what works best with a client’s individual needs.

 John Lutz, MCAT, ATR-BC